vercel/next.js/docs/deployment.md

 - **Automatic HTTPS:** HTTPS is enabled by default (including custom domains) and doesn't require extra configuration.
 We auto-renew SSL certificates.
 - **More:** [Read our documentation](https://vercel.com/docs) to learn more about the Vercel platform.

+## Automatic Updates

+When you deploy your Next.js application, you want to see the latest version without needing to reload.

+Next.js will automatically load the latest version of your application in the background when routing.
+For client-side navigation, `next/link` will temporarily function as a normal `<a>` tag.

+If a new page (with an old version) has already been prefetched by `next/link`, Next.js will use the old version.
+Then, after either a full page refresh or multiple client-side transitions, Next.js will show the latest version.

 ## Other hosting options

 ### Node.js Server